ekapolc/nlp_course/HW0/README.md

 # HW0 Hello GCloud #

-## Note: GCloud have recently changed their policy regarding GPUs (around Feb 2018).
+## Note: GCloud have recently changed their interal policy regarding GPUs (around Feb 2018).
 Any request for GPU quota will require a payment of 35 USD. ##
+## Note2: GCloud have recently changed their internal policy regarding GPUs again (around May 2018).
+You no longer need to pay 35 USD, but the quota granting process takes longer.
+This might change again ##

 Setup a GCloud account by following the instructions in [GCloud setup](../gcloud/README.md)